OPhD-hahao/OPhD-hahao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a post-master researcher at ETRI, working on LLM agents and vision-language-action alignment for autonomous driving.
 My research focuses on incorporating those to enable interpretable and robust end-to-end autonomous driving.
+You can see my Curriculum Vitae [here](../assets/curriculum_vitae_HayeonOh.pdf)

 Email : oph516 *(at)* etri *(at)* re *(at)* kr